Tarrant County Clerk

 What should I know before paying misdemeanor fines online?

 The Clerk accepts full or partial payments for County Criminal Courts fines.
-Online card payments include a 2.35% convenience fee (minimum $1.50) and a $2 statutory administrative fee.
+Online card payments include a convenience fee and a statutory administrative fee as published by the county at the time of payment.
 You must provide your case number exactly as it appears on your court paperwork.
-Per the county’s guidance, allow 3–4 business days for online payments to post; during that window, a warrant on the outstanding balance may still be issued until the payment is applied to the case.
+Per the county’s guidance, online payments can take several business days to post; during that window, a warrant on the outstanding balance may still be issued until the payment is applied to the case.
+Always confirm current fees and posting times on the official fines page before paying.

 Criminal Court fines